kevL/yata/ReadMe.txt

 - Deselect : deselects selected cells, rows, and cols

 - Find      : Ctrl+f (focuses the Search box)
-- Find next : F3 (key Shift to find previous)
+- Find next : F3
+- Find pre  : Shift+F3

 - Goto : Ctrl+g (focuses the Goto box)

+- Goto loadchanged     : Ctrl+n (see Appendix A: note on Load)
+- Goto loadchanged pre : Ctrl+Shift+n

 - Default value ... : opens a dialog to edit the 2da-file's Default value (apps that try to access an invalid row or col should return